 With iTunes this was pretty easy to do as you could simple move/copy the entire iTunes directory to an alternate location and then restart iTunes holding the "Option" key and select the new location.

 When you have the catalog and media content in different directories and music and music and movies managed seperately this is not possible.
 So the easiest way is to accept the Catalina change and move to two seperate consolidated directories.

-Having the two seperate means you have some additional flexibility in the files location.
+Having seperate library for Music and Movies means you have some additional flexibility in the files location.

 Once I had consolidated my content into each of Movie and Podcasts appear to be readily movable, but music is problematic due Cover art bugs.
 On consolidating to new location I was able to remove the old iTunes directory, to help recover disk space.